-In previous article you learnt about how to treat warning messages as errors in Visual Studio.
+In the previous article you have learnt about how to treat warning messages as errors in Visual Studio.
 In this article I will explain how to treat selective warnings as error.

-In the previous article, I have explained how to convert all warning messages as error.
-But some times not all the warning errors have negative impact on the application.
-In this case we can choose selective warning messages (level3) and inform compiler to treat them as error.
+In the previous article, I have explained how to convert all warning messages as errors.
+But sometimes not all the warning errors have a negative impact on the application.
+In this case we can choose selective warning messages (level3) and inform the compiler to treat them as error.

 To do this we must have the list of warning messages and its corresponding error codes.
 The Microsoft repository provides a list of Warning messages and solution.
 Yow would need to refer these list and prepare the list of warning code to considered as error.

 In the below image, I have selected CS0108 and CS0164 warnings.

 Once the list is prepared, perform the below steps.

 - Right click on the project you want to enable this on and select the ‘Properties’ in context menu.

 - Change “Treat warnings as errors” to “Specific Warning” and enter the numeric warning code into the input box.
 If there are multiple warning code to be treated as error, then enter the multiple numeric code with comma (,) separated